Fetching Data with ukpyn¶

 limitandoffset - Select specific fields with

-selectto improve performance - Use facet refinement with
+get_facets - Use facet refinement with

 refineandexclude